keylime/enhancements/73-offline-attestation.md

 -->

-- The `registrar` will be modified to, upon initial `agent` registration - which includes the execution of `tpm2_makecredential` - record the EK, AIK into a JSON file, sign it (using the private key generated as part of the certificates for mTLS interaction with both `tenant` and `registrar`) and then make a record of it on a tamper-resistant transparency log (e.g., Rekor).
+- The `registrar` will be modified to, upon initial `agent` registration - which includes the execution of `tpm2_makecredential` - record the EK, AK into a JSON file, sign it (using the private key generated as part of the certificates for mTLS interaction with both `tenant` and `registrar`) and then make a record of it on a tamper-resistant transparency log (e.g., Rekor).
 In addition to that, it will store the JSON file, the signature, and the public key on the time-series like persistent datastore.
-This should allow an external component/user to check, provided that there is trust on the `registrar`, that a particular AIK is indeed tied to a particular EK.
-The reason for having this data stored into a time-series is due to the fact that AIKs are regenereated every time an `agent` is restarted on Keylime.
+This should allow an external component/user to check, provided that there is trust on the `registrar`, that a particular AK is indeed tied to a particular EK.
+The reason for having this data stored into a time-series is due to the fact that AKs are regenereated every time an `agent` is restarted on Keylime.
-- The `verifier` will be modified to take the `json_response` (python dictionary) from the `agent` - which will include both TPM quotes and logs (MB and IMA) - plus `agent` data (python dictionary which includes all columns stored) from the SQL database, internal to Keylime), combine it into a single (python dictionary record) and store it on a time-series datastore.
+- The `verifier` will be modified to take the `json_response` (python dictionary) from the `agent` - which will include both TPM quotes and logs (MB and IMA) - plus `agent` data (python dictionary which includes all columns stored) from the SQL database, internal to Keylime), combine it into a single (python dictionary serialized into JSON contents) record and store it on a time-series like datastore.
 - The `verifier` will also be modified to extract the "TPM clock information" (i.e, "clock", "resetCount", "restartCount", "safe") from the quote (part of `json_response`) and make it available on this same python dictionary.
-The `verifier` will then use this information to compare this timestamp with the "previous" one (in the case of "online" Keylime attestation, the one stored on the database, as part of the `agent` data python dictionary) in order to decide if a quote is being replayed.
+The `verifier` will then use this information to compare this timestamp with the "previous" one (in the case of "online" Keylime attestation, the one stored on the SQL database, as part of the `agent` data python dictionary) in order to decide if a quote is being replayed.
 This mechanism is not strictly necessary for the online attestation (given trust in the `verifier`), but will become crucial for offline attestation, where